 Any course has the potential to transfer; however, general education courses are the most commonly transferred.
 It is possible that credits will transfer from one institution to another, but not fulfill the requirements of your new degree program.

 Visit the Transferology website to see how credits at one participating institution are accepted into specific programs at other participating institutions.

 Which degrees transfer where?

 When enrolling at a two-year college, it is important to know which degree path is right for you, as associate degree programs vary in transferability.

 - Associate in Arts (A.A.) degrees are designed to transfer most readily into most baccalaureate (four-year) majors; however, some baccalaureate majors may require specific pre-major courses that may be taken as part of this degree.

-- Associate in Science (A.S.) degrees often transfer into specific four-year degree programs at partnering colleges and universities through articulation agreements
+- Associate in Science (A.S.) degrees often transfer into a specific four-year degree major at partnering universities through articulation agreements.

-- Associate in Applied Science (A.A.S.) degrees and technical diplomas are designed for immediate entry into the workplace and may have more limited transferability.
+- Associate in Applied Science (A.A.S.) degrees, technical diplomas and technical certificates are designed for immediate entry into the workplace and may have more limited transferability.
 AAS degrees are not designed for transfer to baccalaureate (four-year) degree majors.

 Special transfer articulation agreements between schools